Ben McIntosh

 Ben McIntosh Bio

-Ben McIntosh (born May 28, 1991) is a Canadian professional lacrosse player for the Philadelphia Wings in the National Lacrosse League and Waterdogs Lacrosse Club in the Premier Lacrosse League.
-McIntosh was named to the All World Team at the 2018 World Lacrosse Championship.
-He has made significant contributions to his teams, showcasing his skills as a forward and transition player in both box and field lacrosse formats.
+Ben McIntosh (born May 28, 1991) is a Canadian professional lacrosse player who competes at the highest levels of both box and field lacrosse.
+He plays for the Philadelphia Wings in the National Lacrosse League (NLL) and for the Waterdogs Lacrosse Club in the Premier Lacrosse League (PLL).
+McIntosh was named to the All World Team at the 2018 World Lacrosse Championship, recognizing him as one of the top players in the international game.

 Early Life and Background